Rijeka

+Rijeka is the main city and county seat of the Primorje-Gorski Kotar County.
+Historically shaped by various ruling powers—including the Habsburg Monarchy, Italy (while being Free State of Fiume), and Yugoslavia—Rijeka has developed a diverse cultural heritage reflected in its architecture, language, and traditions.
+The city is known for its major port facilities, shipbuilding industry, and vibrant cultural scene, including the internationally recognized Rijeka Carnival.
+The city's economy largely depends on shipbuilding (shipyards 3.
+Maj and Viktor Lenac Shipyard) and maritime transport (Jadrolinija).
+The city is home to the University of Rijeka and several important cultural institutions, including theaters, museums, and galleries.
+Its architectural landscape reflects a mix of Austro-Hungarian, Italian, and modern influences, with notable landmarks such as Trsat Castle, Rijeka Cathedral, Ivan Zajc Croatian National Theatre, Palace Modello, City Clock Tower, Trsat, Petar Kružić staircase and many others.

-In 2016, Rijeka was selected as the European Capital of Culture for 2020, alongside Galway, Ireland.
+In 2016, Rijeka was selected as the European Capital of Culture for 2020, alongside Galway, Ireland, and Rijeka is known for other manifestations and sporting events such as: Kvarnerska Rivijera, Rijeka Open, Yugoslavian motorcycle Grand Prix, EuroBasket 1975, 2000 European Men's Handball Championship, 2003 World Women's Handball Championship, 2008 European Short Course Swimming Championships, 2016 European Universities Games and 2018 LEN Men's Europa Cup.

 Name

 Historically, Rijeka was called Tharsatica, Vitopolis (lit.
 'City of [Saint] Vitus'), or Flumen (lit.
 'River') in Latin.
-The city is called Rijeka in Croatian, Reka in Slovene.
-In the local dialects of the Chakavian language it is called Reka or Rika.
-It is called Fiume (/it/) in Italian and in Fiuman Venetian.
-All these names mean 'river' in their respective languages.
+The city is called Rijeka in Croatian, Reka in Slovene, and Reka or Rika in the local dialects of Chakavian.
+It is called Fiume in Italian, Fiuman Venetian, and Hungarian (meaning 'river' in the former two).
 Meanwhile, in German the city has been called Sankt Veit am Flaum/Pflaum (lit.
 'St. Vitus on the Flaum/Pflaum', with the name of the river being derived from Latin flumen).

 Today, the name Fiume is not used for official purposes for legal reasons.
 Beginning in 2018 there was an attempt on the initiative of the city's Italian community to install a number of signs, including a route confirmation sign, featuring both names on the west entrance to the city among other places, but as of 2021 no such signs have been installed due to technical difficulties.